Complying with Chemical Substance Legislation

 Groundwater Observation Wells

-Yasu Plant is equipped with groundwater observation wells to improve its chemical handling.
+Yasu Site is equipped with groundwater observation wells to improve its chemical handling.
 Employees perform regular water quality surveys to confirm there is no contamination.